-Previously we have tried to run weka server to utilize all cores of the processor in classification tasks.
-But it appears that weka server works only in explorer for classification routines.
-For more advanced machine learning there is a more flexible tool – experimenter.
-Weka server doesn’s support this area.
-So what to do if you want more performance or utilize multi-core processor of the local machine.
+Previously, we tried to run a weka server to utilize all cores of the processor in classification tasks.
+But it appears that the weka server works only in explorer for classification routines.
+For more advanced machine learning, there is a more flexible tool – experimenter.
+Weka server doesn’t support this area.
+So what to do if you want more performance or utilize the multi-core processor of the local machine.
 There is a way out, but it is quite tricky.
 Weka has the ability to perform remote experiments that allow spreading the load across multiple host machines that have Weka set up.
-You can read the documentation of remote experiment on Weka wikispaces, but in some cases, it may be somewhat confusing.
+You can read the documentation of remote experiments here, but it may be somewhat confusing.
 It took time for me to figure out some parts by trial and error.
 The trickiest part is to set everything up and prepare the necessary command to be run before performing a remote experiment.
 So let’s get to it.

 Currently, WEKA is one of the most favorites machine learning tools.
 Without programming skills, you can do serious classification, clustering, and big data analysis.
 For some time I’ve been using its standard GUI features without thinking much about performance bottlenecks.
 But since researches are becoming more complex by using ensemble, voting and other meta-algorithms that generally are based on multiple classifiers running simultaneously, the performance issues start becoming annoying.
 You need to wait for hours until the task is completed.
 The problem is that when running classification algorithms from the WEKA GUI, the utilize a single core of your processor.
 Such algorithms as Multi-layer Percepron running 10 fold cross-validation is calculating one cross fold at the time on one core taking a long time to accomplish: So I started looking for options to make it use all cores of the processor as separate threads for each fold of operation.
 There are a couple of options available to do so.
 One is to use WekaServer package, and another is remote host processing.
 This time we will focus on WekaServer solution.
 The idea is to start a WEKA server as a distributed execution environment.
 When starting the server, you can indicate how…